javiercri/synthetic-checker/README.md

 ## Usage

 This tool can be used either as a cli to run the checks once (with optional retries) and get the results printed out as JSON, along with an exit status indicating if all checks passed or not.
-In this mode, the checks are stil executed in parallel and the configured `initialDelay` is stil used.
 Or as a service that periodically runs the checks and exposes the results through an API endpoint and as SLI metrics in the Prometheus format under the `/metrics` endpoint.
 Use it together with Prometheus, Grafana and AlertManager to create dashboards and alerts for your checks.
+In the cli mode, the checks are stil executed in parallel and the configured `initialDelay` is stil used.

 The main use case for this tool is to run one deployment in one Kubernetes cluster watching Ingress resources for generating checks and informing a remote deployment, in another cluster or VM, that will actually run the checks, generating metrics that can be scrapped by Prometheus to build SLI dashboards and alerts.